-JOUR 200 Mastering Social Media (3) 3 hours lecture Transfer acceptability: CSU
+JOUR 200 Mastering Social Media

 Explores social media from a content perspective.
 Learn the fundamentals of social media, the theories behind writing for it, as well as the ethics and standards of information generated.
 Also explores how to use social media to get content to the masses.